Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 Illiquidity risk vs. reward

-In exchange for not being able to trade an investment when desired, investors will expect a higher return, or an “illiquidity premium.”
-For example, if you invest in an asset that cannot be sold for five years or more you would expect a higher potential return compared to an asset that trades daily, weekly, or monthly.
+In exchange for not being able to trade an investment when desired.
+An investor will expect a higher return, or an “illiquidity premium.”
+For example, if you invest in an asset that cannot be sold for five years or more.
+You would expect a higher potential return compared to an asset that trades daily, weekly, or monthly.

 Why an investment is illiquid